A list of 26 risks specific to the use of text-based AI models by children.

 | 13 to 17 | Adolescents have greater autonomy and expressive ability, with risks often emerging explicitly but intertwined with identity exploration, emotional intensity, and social pressure. |

 For each risk in the taxonomy and for each age range, scenario seeds are generated across a range of motivational profiles.
 This is to ensure a better distribution over the hundreds of seeds that we generate for every risk+age range combination.
+The simulated child population is deterministically controlled so that it stays representative across demographic and vulnerability dimensions.

 GPT-4o is used for this step because it reliably produces creative, varied, and natural scenarios.